-Our returns from asset sales may also decrease if economic conditions deteriorate.
+Our realizations from asset sales may also be less than anticipated if economic conditions deteriorate.
+A deterioration in economic conditions may also negatively impact our ability to exit our investment positions as a result of decreased transaction activity.
 In addition, if financial markets decline, revenues from our products are likely to decrease.
 In addition, increases in volatility increase the level of our risk weighted assets and increase our capital requirements.
 Increased capital requirements may require us to raise additional capital at a time, and on terms, which may be less favorable than we would otherwise achieve during stable market conditions.